Participate in AMY’s free youth programming

 Work With AMY

-We are currently hiring our next General Manager!
+We are currently hiring a contract Producer for the Trans Gemmes National Program!
 Click here for more information.

 The AMY Project collaborates with professional artists working in the performing arts across skills and disciplines (i.e. playwriting, direction, storytelling, dramaturgy, theatre design, production management, songwriting/music composition, dance, physical theatre, movement, spoken word, film, etc).
 Professional artists can work with AMY in a variety of ways, including guest workshops, one-on-one mentoring, program direction, and production-specific creative roles.
 It is essential that all artists working with AMY be committed to supporting an anti-racist, queer-positive, trans-positive, mixed ability-positive, inclusive environment.
 We actively seek to work with artists who come from the same communities and experiences as our participants and will prioritize applications from artists who identify as being from multiple of the following groups: women, gender non-binary, Black, Indigenous, People of Colour, LGBTQ2SIA, people with disabilities, immigrants/newcomers, from working class backgrounds.

 We usually post a call for artist submissions once a year, which will be findable on this page.
 Outside of that annual call, artists can submit to email@example.com but please be advised that we have limited capacity to review artist submissions on an ongoing basis.

 If you are a business, foundation, community organization, or individual looking to support our high-impact programming, then click here to learn how to support!
 If you have another question about getting involved, please write us at firstname.lastname@example.org.